 Brain Injury is like a puzzle,

-Traumatic brain injury (TBI) is a shock caused by an accident, physical and emotional trauma that affects the brain and sometimes by .illness, not of a degenerative or congenital nature.
+Traumatic brain injury (TBI) is caused by a shock from an accident, physical and emotional trauma, sometimes by serious illness (not of a degenerative or congenital nature).

 How can a TBI affect your brain and body?
 It can make it: